makrai/notes/kratzer88-stage-level-individual-level-pred.md

 the matn restrictive clause, the vartable could not be bound.
 Nor could it receive a value from the context of use (due to the i ndeftnl teness of _8 quarter_).
-The donkey pronoun _u _ must be interpreted as- an E-type pronoun (_the quarter i n m�f pocket_).
+The donkey pronoun _u _ must be interpreted as- an E-type pronoun (_the quarter i n maf pocket_).
 It is analyzed as a Helmtan description, and the variable It Introduces Is caught by existential closure.
 The result Is precisely the reading